 You should only consider the journey if you are experienced in Top End coastal conditions and have four wheel drive (4WD) skills and equipment.

 The campground is remote and access is restricted to ten vehicles and no more than 50 people at any one time.

-During the dry season with a permit only.
+During the dry season only.

 Travel to Litchfield National Park and take the unsealed road to the reserve just north of Wangi Falls.

 The reserve is about 240km from Darwin.
 There is 67km of unsealed 4WD road.

 Check road conditions before you go.

 You must have a campground booking for Channel Point Coastal Reserve.